 Dr. Bentkover’s goal is always to give you a natural looking nose, not a nose that has an operated look.
 While no surgeon can guarantee how your nose will look, we invite you to review the photos on this website and judge for yourself.
 We also have many more photos to show you at the time of the consultation.
 Dr. Bentkover takes great pride in his work and his patients are generally very happy.
 The art and science of rhinoplasty is a life long pursuit with changes in the field every year.
 If a surgeon’s results are not generally natural looking, it is very frustrating for the patients and the surgeon.
 If Dr. Bentkover’s noses consistently had an operated look, he would not be doing this operation.

 I heard that if I have trouble breathing my insurance company will cover the cost of the operation.
 Is that true?

 Generally, you will be black and blue around your eyes for 7-10 days or so.
 You can usually go back to work at 10 days.
-Much of the swelling will be gone in 3-6 weeks, but it takes months for all the swelling to go away in the tip of the nose.
+Much of the swelling will be gone in 3-6 weeks, but it takes months for all the swelling to go away.
 It goes away slowly, and most people you see will not realize your nose is still swollen.
-The nose is basically healed at 18 months, but some thinning can continue for 2-4 years and even lifelong.
+The nose is essentially healed at 18 months.

 No. However, some surgeons estimate that 10-20% of the outcome of a rhinoplasty is unpredictable.
 Even the most carefully done rhinoplasty by the most experienced rhinoplasty surgeon may have some changes that, because of scar formation, could not be predicted.
 These changes are usually so minimal that they do not require revision, but some may (see our webpage on Revision Rhinoplasty).